kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/security_group.md

 page_title: "kakaocloud_security_group Data Source - kakaocloud"
 subcategory: ""
 description: |-
-  The kakaocloud_security_group data source retrieves detailed information about a specific Security Group in KakaoCloud.
-  It provides attributes such as name, description, stateful property, associated project, and security group rules (ingress and egress).
+  The kakaocloud_security_group data source retrieves detailed information about a specific Security Group in KakaoCloud.It provides attributes such as name, description, stateful property, associated project, and security group rules (ingress and egress).
   Use this data source when you need to:
   Reference an existing Security Group by its ID in your Terraform configuration.Access details of rules, including protocols, port ranges, and remote IPs or groups.
 ---

 # kakaocloud_security_group (Data Source)

 The `kakaocloud_security_group` data source retrieves detailed information about a specific Security Group in KakaoCloud.
 It provides attributes such as name, description, stateful property, associated project, and security group rules (ingress and egress).

 Use this data source when you need to:
 - Reference an existing Security Group by its ID in your Terraform configuration.
 - Access details of rules, including protocols, port ranges, and remote IPs or groups.

 ## Example Usage